cdrummey216/whoami/whoami.md

 # Part 0: The Complexity of Now

-## What is the source of truth?
+### What is the source of truth?

 Q: To what end?
 For what purpose?

 A: For truth, once again.
+Veritatis, iterum.

 Self-discovery is the path.
 It is the path to understand the self, communicate truth, know nature, and feel the divine.
 Self-knowledge comes from self-discovery.